mlanza/ai-literacy/201/11-exposing-waypoints.md

 You might call them product artifacts and process artifacts, but we’ll use the terms work artifacts and workflow artifacts to keep the emphasis on action and repeatability.

 This is why waypoints matter.
-Waypoints are the artifacts of both kinds—born not from shortcuts, but from exposure.
+Waypoints are artifacts of both kinds—born not from shortcuts, but from exposure.
 They exist because the process was made real, and each stage of that process left something behind.

+Now we can name what all this adds up to: **context engineering**.

+Earlier, we didn’t have quite enough framing to say it plainly, but this is what context engineering really means.
+It’s not just barking the right command in anticipation of a desired outcome.
+It’s also carrying memory forward—both the memory of *what* was made and *how* it was made.

+One kind of memory is the product: the deliverable, the draft, the thing you're trying to build.
+The other kind is the process: the tone guides, the prompts that worked, the refinements that mattered.
+Both are vital.
+Together, they shape the perfect payload—not just by stating a goal, but by anchoring it in real, inspectable evidence of judgment.

+Waypoints make that possible.
+They’re not just detours.
+They’re deposits of memory.
+They’re how you build smarter prompts, sharper expectations, and better tools for your next round.

+---

 ## Why Waypoints Appear